 WHAT TO WEAR.
 If you’re unsure how to dress or act, call in advance and ask.
 Houses of worship welcome visitors and want to make them feel comfortable.
 You can also consult the book How to Be a Perfect Stranger: The Essential Religious Etiquette Handbook, edited by Stuart M.Matlins and Arthur J. Magida (Skylight Paths Publishing), which details dress and

 customs for most traditions.
-Some houses of worship also post information for visitors on their s.
+Some houses of worship also post information for visitors on their websites.

 SHOW RESPECT.
 The most important thing is to be respectful, which means being silent during prayer, standing when others do, removing your shoes if the tradition requires it, etc.